CloudCoders/Design-Patterns/README.md

 # Design Patterns

+##DONE

 ### Creational patterns:

-- [ ] Abstract factory: Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+- [x] Abstract factory: Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+### Structural patterns:

+- [x] Decorator:	Attach additional responsibilities to an object dynamically keeping the same interface.
+Decorators provide a flexible alternative to subclassing for extending functionality.

+### Behavioral patterns:

+- [x] Command: 	Encapsulate a request as an object, thereby allowing for the parameterization of clients with different requests, and the queuing or logging of requests.
+It also allows for the support of undoable operations.

+- [x] Strategy: Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

+##TODO

+### Creational patterns:

 - [ ] Builder:	Separate the construction of a complex object from its representation, allowing the same construction process to create various representations.